nanoc/nanoc.app/content/docs/2-installation.md

 ---

 title:                 "Installation"
 markdown:              basic
+toc_includes_sections: true
+oneliner:              "Installing nanoc is quite easy. nanoc does depend on a few other software packages, but you probably have those packages installed already.
+You’ll get started in no time!"

 ---

-Installing nanoc is quite easy. nanoc does depend on a few other software packages, but you probably have those packages installed already.

 Installing Ruby
 ---------------